neurorestore/Libra/README.md

 The main function of Libra, `run_de`, takes as input a preprocessed features-by-cells (e.g., genes-by-cells for scRNA-seq) matrix, and a data frame containing metadata associated with each cell, minimally including the cell type annotations, replicates, and sample labels to be predicted.
 This means that in order to use Libra, you should have pre-processed your data (e.g., by read alignment and cell type assignment for scRNA-seq) across all experimental conditions.

-Libra provides a universal interface to perform differential expression using 22 discrete methods.
-These methods are summarized as follows:
+Libra provides a universal interface to perform differential expression/accessibility using the following methods:

-__Single cell methods__
+__Single cell methods (Differential expression - DE; differential accessbility - DA)__
-- Wilcoxon Rank-Sum test
+- Wilcoxon Rank-Sum test (DE/DA)
-- Likelihood ratio test
+- Likelihood ratio test (DE)
-- Student's t-test
+- Student's t-test (DE/DA)
-- Negative binomial linear model
+- Negative binomial linear model (DE/DA)
-- Logistic regression
+- Logistic regression (DE/DA)
-- MAST
+- MAST (DE)
+- Fisher exact test (DA)
+- Binomial test (DA)
+- Logistic regression based on peaks (DA)
+- Permutation test (DA)

 __Pseudobulk methods__
 - edgeR-LRT